 But on the other hand, a business can only succeed when you truly enjoy what you’re doing.

 If you don’t enjoy working in your business, then you’re not going to get much out of it.

 Plus, starting a business from home is about the lifestyle you want to live too, not just the monetary value.
-Yes it would great earning $5,000+ per month with your home-based business, but if you’re not enjoying or leading the lifestyle that you envisaged, then that’s not a great scenario to be in is it?
+Yes it would be great earning $5,000+ per month with your home-based business, but if you’re not enjoying it or leading the lifestyle that you envisaged, then that’s not a great scenario to be in is it?

 2. Knowledge Is Power